memgraph/docs/gqlalchemy/how-to-guides/ogm/load-nodes-and-relationships.md

 ### Finding node properties

-Suppose you just have the `id` of the streamer and you want to know streamer's name.
-Then you have to load that node from the database and check its `name` property.
+Suppose you just have the `id` of the streamer and you want to know the streamer's name.
+You have to load that node from the database and check its `name` property.

 ```python
 loaded_streamer = Streamer(id="7").load(db=db)